jcupitt/argh-steroids-webgl/README.md

 * Collision physics just exchanges the two velocities, we could do true billiard-ball collisions.

-* The shaders are very crude for that retro look.
-An option to use fancy shaders would be fun.
+# Developing

-* If running locally, you need to tell your browser to allow JS to access file:// URLs.
+If running locally, you need to tell your browser to allow JS to access `file://` URLs.

 For example, in Chrome on Mac:

 ```bash
 /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --allow-file-access-from-files
 ```

 Or Linux:

 ```bash
 google-chrome --allow-file-access-from-files index.html